 In general, whether it’s dining tables or a large restaurant table, the hardness and type of wood you choose will impact the durability.

 For those who like to have lines, a few scratches, dents and stains that end up making the table top look unique and loved, then pick a softer wood.
 For our readers who would like the table to look the same after years of use, then pick a hardwood.
+Hardwoods such as poplar wood has greater compressive and bending strength and density than other woods, which makes it a usual pick for furniture making.

 Color and Finish